-Anti-racism and right-wing protesters rally in Britain
+Right-wing and anti-racism protesters scuffle in Britain

-LONDON (Reuters) - Pockets of anti-racism protesters rallied again in various parts of Britain on Saturday as about 1,000 counter-demonstrators also took to London’s streets vowing to protect historic monuments that have been targeted in recent days.
+LONDON (Reuters) - Anti-racism protesters rallied around Britain on Saturday, with scuffles breaking out in London where counter-demonstrators also came out to protect monuments targeted for their links to colonial history.

-Police warned some people may bring weapons, while statues of historical figures including Winston Churchill - Britain’s World War Two leader whom demonstrators call a racist - were boarded up to avoid becoming flashpoints.
+Statues of historical figures including Winston Churchill - Britain’s World War Two leader whom protesters call a xenophobe - were boarded up to try and minimize trouble.

+In Trafalgar Square, police separated two groups of about 100 people each, one chanting “Black Lives Matter”, the other racial slurs.
+Some groups jostled, tossed bottles and cans and set off fireworks, as riot police lined up.

 Demonstrations have been taking place around the world over the death of African American George Floyd in Minneapolis after a white policeman knelt on his neck for nearly nine minutes.